Yankees vs. Rays Player Props Betting Odds

 Torres Stats

-- Torres has four doubles, a triple, four home runs, 17 walks and 10 RBI (25 total hits).
-He's also stolen five bases.
+- Torres has five doubles, a triple, four home runs, 17 walks and 11 RBI (26 total hits).
+He has swiped five bases.

 Torres Recent Games